siddharthpritam/siddharthpritam.github.io/README.md

 ## Welcome

 I am an assistant professor in the Department of Computer Science at [Shiv Nadar University](https://snu.edu.in/home).

+## Education
+- PhD: 2016-2020.
 I have finished my doctoral [thesis](https://hal.inria.fr/tel-02962587v2/document#:~:text=The%20basic%20idea%20is%20to,PH%20as%20the%20initial%20one.) under the supervision of [Jean-Daniel Boissonnat](https://www-sop.inria.fr/members/Jean-Daniel.Boissonnat/).

-I did my undergraduate studies from the Department of Mathematics (Mathematics and Computing) at [IIT Kharagpur](http://www.iitkgp.ac.in/).
+-Undergradute: 2006-2011.
+Mathematics and Computing, from the [Department of Mathematics](http://www.iitkgp.ac.in/department/MA) at [IIT Kharagpur](http://www.iitkgp.ac.in/).

 ## Publications